-Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's steadily forming on the bathroom floor.
+Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears dreadful sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's steadily forming on the bathroom floor.
 Just like that, the mood changes: Worry, stress, and that “how much will this cost?” feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the central air conditioner is frozen solid.
-This can strike anywhere, from Rochester to Timbuktu, regardless of summer heat.
+This can strike anywhere, from Rochester to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Rochester area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - Low refrigerant